 The NHS shares lots of advice online, including these Self-Help Therapies that you can do at home.
-Designed for symptoms of stress and anxiety, there are several apps you can download and a range of downloadable books and videos that give advice on how to self-manage your mood.
-Techniques include; learning breathing techniques, playing games to help reset your thought processes and listening to specific music.
+Designed for symptoms of stress and anxiety, there are several apps and a range of downloadable books and videos that give advice on how to self-manage your mood.
+Techniques include: learning breathing techniques, playing games to help reset your thought processes and listening to specific music styles.

 Make a Food Schedule

 Along with mental health and exercise, food plays a crucial role in facilitating your health.
-It’s ridiculously tempting to keep heading for the snack cupboard while stuck at home, but if you plan your meals in advance you can try and improve your diet and make better choices for your health.
+We know it’s ridiculously tempting to keep heading for the snack cupboard while stuck at home, but if you plan your meals in advance you can try and improve your diet and make better choices for your health.

 Try to Get Out